imanuelsteven/Aids-Prediction-Using-Machine-Learning/README.md

 **Things to Improve:**

-- **Hyperparameter Tuning**: Perform GridSearchCV or RandomizedSearchCV or anything else to find the best combination of parameters.
 - **More Data**: The model might benefit from more representative samples—especially more positive class examples.
 - **Data Quality Check**: Recheck data integrity to make sure the inputs are valid and make sense.
 - **Try Ensemble Methods or Deep Learning Models**: If traditional ML models still underperform, try other techniques like stacking or neural nets.